Unrest Forces Iraqis Out of Neighborhoods

 TARABAY: The Shiite families are here because of either being personally threatened or seen their Shiite neighbors killed.
 Standing against a wall in the office, smoking nervously, is Salah Gaberali(ph), a balding, skinny man.
 He said he used to live Medet(ph) in the south of Baghdad, until insurgents moved in about a year ago.

-Mr. SALAH GABERALI (Shiite Refugee): (Through Translator) They kidnapped my nephew.
+SALAH GABERALI: (Through Translator) They kidnapped my nephew.
 They kidnapped him at 10:00 a.m., and we found him beheaded at 4:00 p.m.